rdf-elixir/website/content/grax/api.md

 ## Loading from RDF graphs

-You can load a `Grax.Schema` struct from the description in a RDF graph with the `Grax.load/3` function, which expects
+You can load a `Grax.Schema` struct from the description in an RDF graph with the `Grax.load/3` function, which expects

 1. the `Grax.Schema` struct module,
 2. the identifier of the resource to be loaded and